Horrific California Pedestrian Accident Should Prompt Safety Tips For Parents

 Set Up a Free Consultation with an Oakland Pedestrian Accident Attorney

 Walking safety tips go a long way, but you can trust Venardi Zurada, LLP to pursue your legal options after a pedestrian accident.
-To learn more about your rights, please contact us to schedule a complimentary case review at our offices in Oakland, Walnut Creek, or Redding, CA.
+To learn more about your rights, please contact us to schedule a complimentary case review at our offices in Oakland or Walnut Creek, CA.